 CVV and CVV2 differ from each other on various parameters.

-- A CVV2 is a type of CVV and it used for card not the present type of transactions.
-On the other hand, a CVV can either be a card not present as well as card-present transactions.
+- A CVV2 is a type of CVV, and it is used for card, not the present type of transactions.
+On the other hand, a CVV can either be a card not present and card-present transactions.

-- A CVV is a three-digit number displayed on the MasterCard, Discover and VISA debit cards, credit cards and ATM cards/ four-digit numbers displayed on the American Express debit and credit card and it acts as an added security feature during online transactions.
-On the other hand, a CVV2 is a three-digit number that is generated during the second process and this is why it becomes more difficult to guess the same correctly.
+- A CVV is a three-digit number displayed on the MasterCard, Discover, and VISA debit cards, credit cards, and ATM cards/ four-digit numbers displayed on the American Express debit and credit card, and it acts as an added security feature during online transactions.
+On the other hand, a CVV2 is a three-digit number generated during the second process, which is why it becomes more difficult to guess the same correctly.

 The benefits of CVV are provided as follows:

 - Minimizes Fraud: CVV minimizes the possibilities of fraud and protects cardholders against the same.
 Online card transactions cannot be executed without a CVV.
 Hence, the users will have to manually provide the CVV for initiating the payment from their bank accounts.

 - Safeguards from Data Breaching: CVV protects the cardholders from data breaching.
 It disallows the online portals to save the CVV of the shoppers.
 The shoppers will need to insert their CVV every time they are making an online transaction.
 The online portals can save other information but not CVV and the four digits pin for the card.

 A CVV can be regarded as an added security feature in online transactions.
 It is a three-digit number and is mentioned in the backside of the MasterCard, Discover, and VISA debit and cards.
 In the case of an American Express branded debit and credit cards, a CVV is a four-digit number, and it is displayed at the front.
 A CVV can be of two types CVV1 and CVV2.
 CVV1 is used in a card-present transaction, while CVV2 is used for card, not present transactions.